You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Can You Drink Tap Water on a Cruise?

-If there was ever a reason why the tap water on board wasn’t drinkable, for example, a problem with the filtration system, this would be clearly communicated to guests several times so ensure that everybody knew about the problem.
+If there was ever a reason why the tap water on board wasn’t drinkable – a problem with the filtration system, for example this would be clearly communicated to guests.

-There are also tap water alternatives if tap water isn’t your thing.
+There are also tap water alternatives if drinking tap water isn’t your thing.

 Where Can You Find Tap Water on a Cruise?